radanalyticsio/oshinko-specs/metrics-for-spark-clusters.md

 enable this sink.
 The main downside to this approach is the unknown factor of community acceptance for such a change.

-Another alternative would be to use on of the other sinks available in Spark.
+Another alternative would be to use one of the other sinks available in Spark.
 Each of these sinks carries differing levels of complication.
 On the simple end is the `CSVSink`, which writes metrics data to text files.
 This is problematic due to the restriction of needing a volume to write and access